jcgras/adventureTravel/docs/backend-config/index.md

 ---
 ## Firebase Realtime Database

-In this template we use some data as a constant value in the local storage, but we also include a remote database system based on **Firebase Realtime Database** (FRD) to store bookmarks, user information and bookings.
+In this app we use some data as a constant value in the local storage, but we also include a remote database system based on **Firebase Realtime Database** (FRD) to store bookmarks, user information and bookings.
 With the introduction of FRD we hope you will be able to use it plainly in your project for all the data you need to store permanently.

 When you connect your app to FRD, you’re actually connecting through a WebSocket.
 WebSockets are much faster than the HTTP protocol, you don’t have to make individual WebSocket calls, because a single socket connection is enough.
 This allows all your data to be automatically synchronised through that single WebSocket.
 When you save a change in data, all connected clients receive the updated data almost instantly.